-I’m going to share a bunch of photos to show you how YOU can duplicate these looks in your home.
-There are as many hutch designs as there are home designs, but they all share certain common elements.
-Here are 4 things to use and 3 design tips for how.
+I’m going to share a bunch of photos to show you a variety of styles and how YOU can duplicate these hutch decor looks in your home.
+There are as many hutch designs as there are home decor designs, but they all share certain common elements.
+Here are 4 things to use and 3 design tips for how to style your hutch.

-Dishes – The first thing every hutch or buffet needs dishes.
-You can use white dishes, seasonal dishes or even just glasses and mugs.
+Dishes – The first thing every hutch or buffet needs is dishes.
+This is a great spot to hightlight a china set.
+You can add your favorite pieces such as white dishes, white stoneware, everyday dishes, seasonal dishes or even just glasses and mugs.
 It doesn’t matter whether it’s fine china or basic white plates.
 A hutch needs dishes and they don’t have to match.

 Natural Elements – Notice in the photos below that all of the beautiful hutches have something natural or alive.
 It doesn’t have to be a real plant, you can use faux plants, especially if your dining room doesn’t get lots of natural light.

 You can also use wood accessories or baskets because they give a feeling of warmth to the space.
-My favorite way to add this is with a wood cutting board or a wood bowl.
-An easy way to get a large plant is on the top shelf.
+One of my favorite things to add is a wood cutting board or a wood bowl.
+An easy way to add a large plant or other larger items is to use the top of the hutch as a top shelf.

-Statement Piece(s) – This can be a collection of interesting vases, a piece of art a small sculpture.
-This is the one thing that makes your piece different from anything you see in photos.
+Statement Piece(s) – This can be a collection of interesting vases, cake stands, a piece of art or a small sculpture.
+This comes down to your personal preference and is the one thing that makes your piece different from anything you see in photos.
 No one will have exactly the same art or the same set of sugar shakers.
-This might not be what you expect in traditional china cabinets, but it gives you piece complete uniqueness.
+This might not be what you expect in traditional china cabinets, but it gives your piece complete uniqueness.

-Books – I know it’s the dining room, but I often use books to help me break up the height of the items.
+Books – I know it’s the dining room, but I often use old books.
+This is a great way to add different heights to your items.
 Think of books as decorative risers.
-You can put a book under a vase to raise it up or stack some books vertically break up a bunch of horizontal items.
+You can put a book under a vase to raise it up or stack some books vertically to break up a bunch of horizontal items.

 - Here’s an example of a beautiful hutch from Liberty Furniture.